Hanauma Bay: Marine life

 Hanauma is both a Nature Preserve and a Marine Life Conservation District (the first of several established in the State of Hawaiʻi).
 Reflecting changes in attitude, its name has changed over time from Hanauma Bay Beach Park to Hanauma Bay Nature Preserve.
 Visitors are required by law to refrain from mistreating marine animals or from touching, walking, or otherwise having contact with coral heads, which appear much like large rocks on the ocean floor (here, mostly seaward of the shallow fringing reef off the beach).
 It is always recommended to avoid contacting coral or marine rocks as cuts to the skin can result and neglecting such wounds may bring medical problems.

 About 400 species of fish are known to inhabit the bay.
 Hanauma Bay is known for its abundance of Green sea turtles, Chelonia mydas, known as Honu.
 Hanauma is a nursery ground for the immature turtles, which have their nesting grounds at French Frigate Shoals.
 It is also known for its abundance of parrotfish.

-Coral bleaching due to global warming has affected the coral reefs in Hanauma.
+Coral bleaching due to sediment in the water column has affected the coral reefs in Hanauma.
 In 2014 and 2015, 47% of the corals at Hanauma Bay Nature Preserve suffered from coral bleaching, close to 10% of the corals in the nature preserve died.